Dr. Ben Berteau

 That fits with his curiosity and desire for learning.
 In addition to earning his bachelor’s degree in biology from the University of Vermont and his medical degree from American University of Antigua College of Medicine, Dr. Katz completed a master’s degree in biology with a concentration in molecular genetics from Adelphi University in 2010 and earned an MBA in health care management from Walden University in 2016.
 He also worked at a Staten Island hospital, where he did obstetric and gynecological research and published several papers.

 Married and the father of a 10-month-old son, Dr. Katz says he and his wife, Lisa, were eager to come south for his residency at Tidelands Health.

 Dr. Sean Nguyen

 Hometown: Myrtle Beach, SC

 Medical School: Medical University of South Carolina

-For Dr. Sean Nguyen, home isn’t just where the heart is.
-It’s also where he’s putting his hopes and dreams for practicing family and sports medicine.
+About Dr. Nguyen: For Dr. Sean Nguyen, home isn’t just where the heart is.
+It’s also where he’s building his hopes and dreams for practicing family and sports medicine.

 A Myrtle Beach native, Dr. Nguyen grew up swimming and fishing off Springmaid Pier.
 He graduated from Socastee High School, where he was a champion swimmer, earning state, local and regional titles.
-He left the area to attend Wofford College.
-During medical school, he spent a summer working at Tidelands Waccamaw Family Medicine in Pawleys Island.
+He left the area to attend Wofford College, and during medical school, he spent a summer working at Tidelands Waccamaw Family Medicine in Pawleys Island.